-Sec.
-155. (a) During the 1992-93 fiscal year, the Secretary of the Department of Environment, Health, and Natural Resources may contribute from the Inactive Hazardous Sites Cleanup Fund up to ten percent (10%) of the cost, not to exceed fifty thousand dollars (\$50,000) per site, of implementing a voluntary remedial action

-(b) No later than April 1, 1993, the Department of Environment, Health, and Natural Resources shall report to the General Assembly.
+- Sec.
+155. (a) During the 1992-93 fiscal year, the Secretary of the Department of Environment, Health, and Natural Resources may contribute from the Inactive Hazardous Sites Cleanup Fund up to ten percent (10%) of the cost, not to exceed fifty thousand dollars (\$50,000) per site, of implementing a voluntary remedial action program at up to three high priority sites that substantially endanger public health or the environment. - (b) No later than April 1, 1993, the Department of Environment, Health, and Natural Resources shall report to the General Assembly.
 This report shall contain the location of the sites for which a voluntary remedial action program was implemented, the rationale for the State contributing to the cost of the remedial action, the cost of the remedial action, and the amount of the contribution made from the Inactive Hazardous Sites Cleanup Fund.